Vilmos Zsigmond

 Vilmos Zsigmond (/hu/; June 16, 1930 – January 1, 2016) was a Hungarian-American cinematographer.
 His work helped shape the look of American movies in the 1970s, making him one of the leading figures in the American New Wave movement.
 In 2003, he was voted as one of the ten most influential cinematographers in history by the members of the International Cinematographers Guild.

 Over his career he became associated with many leading American directors, such as Robert Altman, Steven Spielberg, Brian De Palma, Michael Cimino and Woody Allen.
-He won the Academy Award for Best Cinematography films Close Encounters of the Third Kind and the BAFTA Award for Best Cinematography for The Deer Hunter.
+He won the Academy Award for Best Cinematography for Close Encounters of the Third Kind and the BAFTA Award for Best Cinematography for The Deer Hunter.
 He also won an Emmy Award for the HBO miniseries Stalin.

 His work on the films McCabe and Mrs. Miller, Close Encounters of the Third Kind and The Deer Hunter made the American Society of Cinematographers (ASC) list of the top 50 best-shot films from 1950–97.
 The ASC also awarded him with their Lifetime Achievement Award in 1998.